Sprint car racing: Mini sprint

 Mini sprints are similarly sized to midget cars, but have upright-style chassis and center-mounted, chain-driven four-cylinder motorcycle engines with displacements between 750 and 1200 cc.

 Micro sprints

 Micro sprints are small racecars that are smaller versions of full sprint cars.
-A starter class for striving sprint car enthusiasts, they run side-mounted 600 cc motorcycle engines developing around 140 hp and are chain driven.
+A starter class for striving sprint car enthusiasts.
+250/270cc single-cylinder two-cycle and 600 cc are the most popular micro sprint classes.
+They run side-mounted 600 cc motorcycle engines developing around 140 hp and are chain driven.
 They have chassis and bodies styled like those of full-sized sprint cars or midgets.
 Micro sprints are generally run on small dirt tracks that are usually a fifth of a mile or less in size, though they sometimes run on larger tracks.
-They can be either raced with wings or without wings; the latter are sometimes called "micro midgets" or "600 cc sprints".
-The general minimum weights for the cars to pass tech is 775 lbs for winged and 725 lbs for non wing.
+They can be either raced with or without wings; the latter are sometimes called "micro midgets" or "600 cc sprints".
+The general minimum weights for the cars to pass tech is 775 lbs for winged and 725 lbs for non-wing.
 Micro sprints are generally a cheaper alternative than racing mini sprints or midget sprints, but they can be as expensive as full-sized sprint cars.

+SpeedSTR

+The SpeedSTR is a 1,250-pound open wheel car with a 72-inch wheelbase -- essentially a self-starting Midget.
+Originally powered by a 250 horsepower Dodge Neon engine, the division has transitioned to the K20 C1 Honda Turbo.